JordanMartinez/purescript-to-haskell/10-yesod/README.md

 This folder's contents were generated via `stack new my-yesod yesod-postgres`.
 Then they were edited by hand.
 This folder is still a WIP.

 Changes made:
+- Changed Stack's LTS resolver to 14.11
+- Removed version boundaries on all depenedencies in `package.yml`
 - Use meta-language to document Route syntax
 - Use meta-language to document Persistent syntax
 - Deleted files related to Shakespearean files (Hamlet, Julius, Cassius/Lucius):